 - conducting site inspections

-- If a consumer complaint is made about you, we record this information on a database.
+- If a complaint is made about you, we record this information on a database

-- If a consumer enquiry is received, we may record the terms of the enquiry and related details.
+- If a consumer enquiry is received, we may record the enquiry and related details

-- We may receive information from other State or Federal agencies such as WorkSafe or Victoria Police when we are investigating breaches of the Building Act 1993.
+- We may receive information from other government agencies such as WorkSafe or Victoria Police when we are investigating breaches of the Building Act 1993 (Vic).

-The VBA receives a large number of enquiries from the public seeking information about building and plumbing professionals.
-The VBA maintains a register of plumbing practitioners and of building practitioners (on behalf of the Building Practitioners Board).
-Both registers are maintained under the provisions of the Building Act 1993 and give effect to the proper oversight and supervision of the plumbing and building industries.
+The VBA receives many enquiries from the public seeking information about building and plumbing professionals.
+The VBA maintains a register of plumbing practitioners and of building practitioners.
+Both registers are maintained under the Building Act 1993 (Vic) and give effect to the proper oversight and supervision of the plumbing and building industries.

-Part of regulating the plumbing and building profession is the confirmation of the registration and/or licensing of building and plumbing professionals and detailing any restrictions or limitations on a licensed or registered person to specific areas of practice or competencies.
+Part of regulating building and plumbing practitioners is the confirmation of the registration of building professionals and the registration or licensing of plumbing professionals and detailing any restrictions or limitations on a licensed or registered person to specific areas of practice or competencies.

 How we share your personal information

-Here are some examples of circumstances when we may need to disclose your personal information outside of the Victorian Building Authority:
+Examples of circumstances where we disclose your personal information outside the VBA include

-- If we hold your details in connection with registration or as a result of disciplinary matters, personal information about you may appear on the relevant public register.
-These registers may be accessed in limited form online and also inspected by the public in person.
-Limited information from some of the public registers is made available online.
+- If we hold your details in connection with registration or as a result of disciplinary matters, personal information about you may appear on the relevant public register, accessible in person and on the internet

-- Confirmation that a plumbing or building professional is or was legally permitted to undertake regulated work at a specific period in time and details of the insurance required by law.
+- Confirmation that a building practitioner is or was legally permitted to undertake regulated work at a specific period in time and details of the insurance required by law.

 Data quality and data security